 my research

-I’m currently spending a lot of my time thinking about: the concept of judgment, Martin Luther King’s ideas of equality, what political theory really is, what scholarly creativity really is, and the relationship between equality and domination.
+I’m currently spending a lot of my time thinking about: the relationship between certain tragic aspects of the human condition and politics, the concept of judgment, Martin Luther King’s ideas of equality, what scholarly creativity really is, and the relationship between equality and domination.

 work in progress